risk-first/website/menagerie/Map-And-Territory-Risk.md

 ## Internal Models as Dependencies, Features

 What are the risks at play here?
 We've already looked in detail at the [Dependency Risks]() involved in relying on something like a SatNav, in the [Software Dependency Risk]() section.
-But here, we are really looking at [Internal Models]() as a source of [Dependency Risk]() too.
+But here, we are really looking at the _[Internal Models]() themselves_ as a source of [Dependency Risk]() too.

-Conversely, we could argue that the SatNav and the [Internal Model]() had bugs in them:  i.e. the same [Feature Implementation Risk]() we saw in the [Feature Risk]() section.
+We could argue that the SatNav and the Driver's [Internal Model]() had bugs in them.
+That is, they both suffer the [Feature Implementation Risk]() we saw in the [Feature Risk]() section.
 If a SatNav has too much of this, you'd end up not trusting it, and getting a new one.
-With your [Internal Model](), you can't buy a new one, but you may learn to _trust certain abstractions less_, as this driver did.
+With your _personal_ [Internal Model](), you can't buy a new one, but you may learn to _trust certain abstractions less_, as this driver did.

 In the [Feature Risk]() section, we observed that [Feature Risk]() can be broken down on three axes:  **Fitness**, **Evolution** and **Audience**.
 Lets apply this observation again and see how each type of [Feature Risk]() can manifest in the [Internal Model]():